 However, if someone asks, “Do you know your own blood pressure?”, you should know at any age, not just over 50 years old.

-Visiting a doctor regularly for checkups will help you to keep on top of your heart health and not get blindsided by cardiovascular disease.
+Visiting a doctor regularly for checkups will help you maintain your heart health and reduce chance of cardiovascular disease.